 Group members may challenge facilitators by asking why they are being asked to talk about painful topics.
-Some members may appear "shut down" or may feel "overwhelmed."
+Some members may appear to "shut down" their feelings or may seem "overwhelmed."
 Facilitators should closely observe group members throughout the session and be prepared to respond appropriately.

-1. Check-in; brief review of previous week.
-(Ask what group members remember from the last session.)

-2. Presentation/discussion: Effects of Trauma
+- 1. Check-in; brief review of previous week.
+(Ask what group members remember from the last session.) - 2.
+Presentation/discussion: Effects of Trauma

-Stress results from experiencing traumatic events.
+Stress is a result of experiencing traumatic events.
 Ask participants to define trauma.
 There are several key factors of trauma: